 Following up on my post yesterday titled The Quest For Legitimate Images, I was able to convince my friend Scott Thomas to write this post explaining his position on the topic as well as giving us some insight into the issue.

-Scott Thomas Photography
+Used by permission of Scott Thomas Photography

 Mitch and I were discussing the use of photos on this blog a couple of weeks ago.
 I told him he should find the person who took any photo he uses on his blogs to ask permission to use it.
 What he said disturbed me and I find it is a prevalent attitude found around blogs, websites and even in advertising and other media.
 He said if he can not find the person who created the photo and sees it in other locations, he saw no reason not to use it.